POTSDAM There is only one thing to say about chronic back pain: it hurts.

 Thomas C. Lufkin, who holds Clarkson Universitys new Bayard and Virginia Clarkson Endowed Chair of Biology, says the key to eliminating most chronic back pain may lie in stem cells.

 My focus on this grew out of the research I was doing in Singapore where we were looking at how genes interact in networks to form organs, he said.
 One of the areas we made a lot of progress on is understanding how the vertebral column and the intervertebral discs are formed.

 Chronic back pain costs the U.S. economy $30 billion annually in lost work days, Mr. Lufkin said.
-According to a 2003 study by the National Institutes of Health, back pain is the most common cause of missed work days, and Americans spend at least $50 billion annually on the problem.
+A 2003 study by the National Institutes of Health says back pain is the most common cause of missed work days, and Americans spend at least $50 billion annually on the problem.